bedag/kusible/docs/README.md

 Group vars can make use of spruce operators and can use this to access settings in the inventory config map of the given cluster.

-All group variables should be inside the `vars` hash map e.g.:
+All group variabls should be inside the `vars` hash map e.g.:

 ```yaml
 ---